Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Deep Learning-based Data Hiding Techniques

 \subsection{Deep Learning-based Steganography Techniques}

 This section classifies deep steganography techniques based on model architecture.
-Most techniques adopt the encoder-decoder structure shown in Figure \ref{fig:diagram1}, and are based on convolutional neural networks (CNNs).
-Other approaches incorporate an adversarial component, using the Generative Adversarial Network (GAN) structure (see Figure \ref{fig:diagram2}).
-A variation of this structure is the CycleGAN framework (see Figure \ref{fig:diagram3}).
+Most techniques adopt the encoder-decoder structure shown in Figure \ref{fig:diagram4}, and are based on convolutional neural networks (CNNs).
 Many steganography implementations differ from watermarking implementations in their use of the U-Net structure for image segmentation \cite{unet}.
+Table \ref{tab_summary_steganography} shows a summary of deep learning-based steganography methods reviewed in this section.